dmjohnsson23/teql/README.md

 ## TODOs

 * Ideally I think we can accomplish this in a single pass for SELECT operations, and two passes for UPDATE operations (one to decide what to do, and one to do it), but right now I'm just focused on making things actually *function*.
-* Python may not be the best language choice, since the goal is to have an efficient way of doing complex batch updates to multiple files (and potentially include it in IDEs!).
+* Python may not be the best language choice, since the goal is to have an efficient way of doing complex batch updates to multiple files (and potentially include it in IDEs!) or edit operations of files too large to load into a text editor.
 Right now I'm mostly just prototyping in a "comfortable" language.
 Might be a good opportunity for me to get proficient with Rust when I rewrite; seems like that would be a better language choice.
+To really get it to be efficient, I may need to write my own regex engine as well, to give myself more fine-grained control and integrate with the other higher-level pattern matching we are doing.
+But that sounds scary, and for now I just want something that *functions*.
 * Because of how parsing is handled, LITERAL_PATH must be followed by a space before you can use a semicolon to end the query.
 This is annoying and confusing.

 * Path arguments to queries should be optional; we can USE the file or apply an optional USING argument